mediocregopher/skyapi/README.md

 it.
 For the rest of the examples we're going to say the root domain is `turtles.com`.

-skyapi adds service entries to the `services` sub-domain.
+skyapi categorizes entries under a sub-domain.
+By default this sub-domain is `services` but this can be configured both globally and on a per-connection basis.

 For example, if a process creates a connection saying it provides the `foo` service then it will be added to the pool under `foo.services.turtles.com`.

 ## Build